 Even though fruits contain natural sugar, fructose in large amounts (even from fruit) can be damaging.
 Besides this, kids will usually choose fruit over veggies if given the choice, and many parents are happy to make this concession as long as the kids are “eating fruits and veggies.”

-Most kids receive a majority of their “vegetable” intake from tomato based products like ketchup or pasta sauce.
+Most kids receive a majority of their “vegetable” intake from tomato-based products like ketchup or pasta sauce.
 Despite the widely acknowledged fact that veggies and fruits reduce risk of almost every disease, we still aren’t eating them!
-The good news…. as parents we have much more influence than we think in our kid’s diets! (more on that in a minute!)
+The good news?
+As parents, we have much more influence than we think in our kids’ diets (more on that in a minute)!

-Veggies and Fruits for Treats: Call me crazy, but most fruits, for my kids, are treats at the end of meals.
+Call me crazy (and people have) but most fruits, for my kids, are natural treats.
 While berries are in season, they feast with reckless abandon, but during most of the year, veggies come first and fruits are the “dessert.”
 After some adjustment, kids really do learn to love the natural sweetness in fruit, even over processed sugar.

-Veggies and Fruits to Avoid: Fried ones like french fries, potato chips, onion rings and other non-foods, “vegggie” chips, “fruit” roll ups and “fruit” snacks, fruit juices (even the no-sugar-added types- they all act as pure sugar in the body and don’t compare to the nutrients in real fruit), any “fruit” or “vegetable” product that has ingredients besides fruit on the label.
+Fried ones like french fries, potato chips, onion rings, and other non-foods, “veggie” chips, “fruit” roll-ups and “fruit” snacks, fruit juices (even the no-sugar-added types as they all act as pure sugar in the body and don’t compare to the nutrients in real fruit), any “fruit” or “vegetable” product that has ingredients besides fruit on the label.

 3. Healthy Fats

 Sadly, the low-fat trend in America is being passed on to kids also.
 We tend to surf the extremes, letting them eat fast food or junk food but giving them “healthy” low-fat alternatives at other times.